 Later it turns out that Seraphim is actually supposed to advise her clients on all sides of their moral conflicts, while Asmodeus claims to be morally impartial, stating "fun is fun, there is no good or bad".

 Arguably the entire point, or at least a central theme, of Comedity, where Garth's various psychological elements are characters in their own right and make up a council in his head.
 Though they aren't just advisors...
 The personality sprites actually constitute Garth's mind; they're frequently shown piloting his body Mobile-Suit Human style.

-College Roomies from Hell!!! expands on this trope by having the angels and devils be various sizes depending on how much the character listens to one or the other: e.g., nice guy Dave has a life-sized angel, while the Anti-Hero Mike has one barely the size of his ear.
+College Roomies From Hell expands on this trope by having the angels and devils be various sizes depending on how much the character listens to one or the other: e.g., nice guy Dave has a life-sized angel, while the Anti-Hero Mike has one barely the size of his ear.
+That brings up all sorts of unanswered questions later when it is revealed that Mike is actually the reincarnation of the arch-angel Micheal.
 There's also April's Imaginary Floating Wiser Self, who seems to be something else entirely but serves as her conscience in a pinch.

 One sequence has Susan question whether or not to go to a gender-swapping party with the aid of her Curiosity (a spotted catgirl) and her Logic (a Vulcan).
 To her horror, Curiosity comes up with an argument that wins Logic over, so Susan has no real choice in the matter.